Mineshafter61/MikesTCAddons/README.md

 # MikesTCAddons
 Mike's TC Addons: Addons for TrainCarts!

+2022-10-14: Mark for partial deprecation.
+Individual components will be moved to individual plugins for a more modular approach.

 ## Installation
 1. Install [BKCommonLib](https://www.spigotmc.org/resources/bkcommonlib.39590/) and [TrainCarts](https://www.spigotmc.org/resources/traincarts.39592/)
 2. Download this plugin from the Releases page